neu-se/CS4530-Spring-2022/tutorials/week3-react.md

   - If no props are passed for an instance of the component, then it will display the default value of props.

 ## State

 State management is just a means of facilitating data sharing and communication among components.
 It creates a concrete data structure that you can read and write to reflect the state of your program.

-In its most basic form, a State object is a JavaScript object that represents the part of a component that can change as a result of a user's action.
-States can also be thought of as a component's memory.

-The state of a component changes when a user makes an action in a typical React app.
-While this isn't a problem in and of itself, it quickly becomes one as the software grows in complexity; as a result, keeping track of all dependencies becomes incredibly tough.

 ```ts
 const [counter, setCounter] = useState(0)
 ```

 The above snippet shows creation of counter state with an intial value of 0.
 Using the [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax we extract out the state variable and the function to update the counter value.

+In its most basic form, a State object is a JavaScript object that represents the part of a component that can change as a result of a user's action.
+States can also be thought of as a component's memory.

+State update calls are asynchronous.
+As one cannot expect to call the update state function on one line and expect the state to be updated on the next.
+The reason for this is because update state methods are more of a request than an immediate order to update state.
+So React schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering.
+Also multiple update request may be batched into one for performance reasons.

+Changes in state and/or props will both cause our React component to re-render.
+Changes in state, on the other hand, can only occur internally as a result of components modifying their own state.

 ## Communication between components: